meta-llama/llama-stack/docs/source/community/governance.md

 ### Users

+Users are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md) and are encouraged to participate in the community.

 Users are community members who require the operational functionality of Llama Stack.
 They are the most important community members, and without them, the project would have no purpose.
 Anyone can be a user; there are no special requirements.